 The following video clip shows the Munich Konigplatz-Ehrentempel-Fuhrerbau complex, the site of the white modern cubed documentation center then and now.

 Evident at the center’s display was the fact that for 14 years before coming to power in 1933, the NS had been embroiled in an epic political, cultural and social struggle with various leftist factions, including anarcho-communists or anti-fa of the kind showing up in the current year.
 There were also political opponents among the faux-democracy elements, typically Social Democrats.
 The Centre did an incredible job of providing the historical background and documents of the 1918-1933 situation in Munich.

 My focus during my visit was on how the NS dealt with political opponents upon coming to power.
+All source material presented here is from the Centre.
 On March 9-10, 1933, the NS seized control of the police and key parts of the judiciary in Munich.
 However, in the initial takeover, only 4.5% of Munich’s civil servants were fired.
 Munich’s government at that point was already right-leaning with some NS in place through earlier democratic processes.